Virtual-Coffee/VC-Community-Docs/monthly-challenges/build-in-public/README.md

 We aim to learn to communicate around a project, show the development process, give confidence, and be proud of any progress made.

 > [!TIP]
-> Read our [`facilitator-docs.md`](../facilitators-docs.md) to learn how to handle tasks before and past challenges and the technical guidelines.
+> Read our [`facilitator-docs.md`](../facilitators-docs.md) to learn how to handle tasks before and after challenges, as well as the technical guidelines.

 ## Announcement to Kick-Off the Challenge